Career Degrees explained

 Our Career Degrees are focused on preparing graduates for employment in their chosen sector or industry by supporting the development of both academic knowledge and vocational skills.

-You will recieve a £500 Career Degree Bursary for full time students and £250 for part-time students for every year of study.
+You will receive a £500 Career Degree Bursary for full time students and £250 for part-time students for every year of study.
 This enables you to enhance your main academic programme with additional qualifications, activities and experiences that are vocationally relevant and give you a competitive advantage over other graduates in the job market.

 These include industry qualifications, professional accreditation, conferences, events and employer-led activities.